-If you think the Great Muslim Mughal Emperors of the Sub-Continent had clean slates, well, they haven’t taught you any thing in history class have they.
-These were powerful men who ruled over millions but each had their own dark and dirty secrets – a code they lived by…
+If you want to know about the dark secrets of Great Muslim Mughal Emperors of the Sub-Continent had clean slates, well, they haven’t taught you anything in history class have they?
+These were powerful men who ruled over millions but each had their own dark and dirty secrets – a code they lived by.
+Here are some of the strangest, darkest secrets of the Great Mughal Emperors we never knew.

 1. Every Mughal emperor married more than once